A Brief Overview

 Where can I find out more?

-While the evidence for the existence of the Religion of the Sun has remained in scattered remnants left behind in various ancient texts, megalithic sites, and symbols, the actual information of how to practice the religion itself in any coherent and meaningful form had become lost over thousands of years of suppression and persecution.
+While the evidence for the existence of the Religion of the Sun has remained in scattered remnants left behind in various ancient texts, megalithic sites, and symbols, the actual information of how to practice the religion itself in any coherent and meaningful form had become lost over thousands of years.

-However, we are working to bring this religion back.
+However, we’re working to bring this religion back.

 I provide a detailed overview of the ancient Religion of the Sun and its history in my book The Ancient Religion of the Sun.
-My husband provides an overview of its theology in his book The Ancient Path of the Sun, which I helped co-author.
+We are now working to reconstruct its theology and practice, as we gradually research and write books about it.
 I also have a YouTube channel where I present videos about it.

-14 to 19 thousand people gathered to watch the summer solstice sunrise at Stonehenge in England in 2005.
-There is a large and growing return to the ancient remnants of the Religion of the Sun.
-Photo by Andrew Dunn reproduced under CC BY-SA 2.0
+Thousands gathered at Stonehenge to watch its alignment to summer solstice sunrise.
+There is a growing interest in the ancient places that were once part of the Religion of the Sun.
+Photo by Stonehenge Stone Circle on Flickr under CC BY 2.0

 My husband, Mark Atwood